We will help you locate a lawyer near you.

 Mesothelioma lawsuits reach out-of-court settlements more than 95% of the time.
 A mesothelioma settlement allows the lawsuit to resolve relatively quickly and avoid a risky trial.

-Mesothelioma victims typically receive $1 Million from settlements.
+Mesothelioma victims typically receive between $1 million and $1.4 million from mesothelioma settlements.

 Lawsuits that do not settle go to a trial before a jury.
 The jury then determines if a mesothelioma victim deserves compensation or not through a verdict.
 While some victims received compensation from a mesothelioma trial verdict, others got nothing.